alexkanavos/image-watermarking/README.md

 This is a simple desktop application for adding watermarks to images.

-- There is a problem with using the application on Wayland.
+- There is a problem using the application on Wayland.
 I need to further test it.